Law, Innovation and Technologies (11271.1)

 2. UC graduates are global citizens - adopt an informed and balanced approach across professional and international boundaries

-PrerequisitesMust have passed at least 36 credit points.
+PrerequisitesStudents must have passed 36 credit points.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|